PySimpleGUI/PySimpleGUI/docs/cookbook.md

 Notice how creation of the window is done is a separate function in this Recipe so that you get a "fresh" layout every time the window is created.
 It's critical that you do not try to re-use elements.

 If you're considering allowing the user to change your program's theme, then this is an excellent way to do that.
-All that has to be done is to close your window when a new theme is chosen.
+All that must be done is to close your window when a new theme is chosen.

 ```python